annefried/annefried.github.io/_posts/2024-05-27-scientific_writing.md

 There is no unique wrong or right way for typesetting.
 Here are my recommendations.

 * Introducing acronyms: "In this paper, we leverage Large Language Models (LLMs) to ..."
+* IMPORTANT!
+Introduce acronyms the __first__ time you use them (in the main text, avoid acronyms in abstract if possible) and then use them _consistently_!
 * _italic_: use for introducing (highly) specific terminology, e.g., "This work deals with distinguishing _discourse type_ vs. the _text type_."
 Use italics only the first time you mention the term.
 * __bold__: use for paragraph headings when using the `\paragraph{...}` command.
 Sometimes, another phrase in the first sentence of a paragraph may function as a paragraph heading.
 Occasionally, it may make sense to boldface this phrase.
 Use this with care!
+* Tables, figures etc. should be placed at the top of pages that do not have a chapter heading.
+Captions go below the table/figure, etc.
+* For diagrams, if you are not familiar with [TikZ](https://tikz.net/), we recommend [draw.io](https://app.diagrams.net/) (embed your diagrams as PDF).
+* Use chapters (sections, subsections, paragraphs).
+In your text, you can write "In this chapter, ..." or "In this section, ...", do not write "In this paragraph" or "In this subsection."
+Preferred: title case for chapter and section headings, you can use lower case spelling for subsections and lower.
 * "quotes": In scientific text on NLP or CL, you will occasionally cite text examples.
 I tend to put them into quotes (no matter whether they are full sentences or just words or phrases).
 Use the `csquotes` package in Latex and use the `\enquote{...}` command for beautiful quotes and easy typesetting.

 For longer examples, I use the following Latex environments (I do not typeset these numbered linguistic examples in parentheses).